OOFSKA/COM206-Final_project/README.md

 # COM206-Final_project: Item Attribute List
 My final project Item Attribute List is a destkop application tha runs on python and is designed in Qt designer with a purpose of storing a list of elements and having the ability to give them attribute and an image attached to it.
-This project aims to learn ability to create desktop applications using frameworks and having an idea of how backend/frontend coding works.
+This project aims to learn ability to create desktop applications using frameworks and having an idea of how back end/front end coding works.

 # Details
 The app stores users item list on exit automatically by using a Json file so the contents arent lost on exit as well as a pdf uploading place to save an image of your liking for the item.